-Without qualifying our opinion, we draw attention to Note 2 in the financial statements which indicates the existence of a material uncertainty that may cast significant doubt on the ability of Golden Peak Minerals Inc. to continue as a going
+Without qualifying our opinion, we draw attention to Note 2 in the consolidated financial statements, which indicates the existence of a material uncertainty that may cast significant doubt on the ability of BlueBird Battery Metals Inc. to continue as a going concern.